 For the purposes of the RPT Policies, Urbana is subject to the rules applicable to a "related party" and "related party transaction" set out in Multilateral Instrument 61-101 - Protection Of Minority Security Holders In Special Transactions ("MI 61-101"), as such terms are defined in that instrument.
 Under MI 61-101, a related party transaction may only be concluded with the approval of the minority shareholders and if a formal valuation by a qualified independent valuator has been obtained in respect of the "subject matter" of the transaction.
-Exemptions from the formal valuation and minority shareholder approval requirements are available in certain circumstances set out in MI 61-101, including when, at the time the related party transaction is agreed to, neither the fair market value of the subject matter of the transaction, nor the fair market value of the consideration for the subject matter of the transaction, insofar as it involves interested parties, exceeds 25% of Urbana's market capitalization.
-Under MI 61-101, if the fair market values are not readily determinable, any determination as to whether fair market value exceeds the 25% threshold for the exemption must be made by the Board acting in good faith.
+Exemptions from the formal valuation and minority shareholder approval requirements of MI 61-101 are available in certain circumstances set out in MI 61-101, including when, at the time the related party transaction is agreed to, neither the fair market value of the subject matter of the transaction, nor the fair market value of the consideration for the subject matter of the transaction, insofar as it involves interested parties, exceeds 25% of Urbana's market capitalization determined in accordance with MI 61-101.
+Under MI 61-101, if the fair market values are not readily determinable, any determination as to whether fair market value exceeds the 25% threshold for the purposes of the exemption in MI 61-101 must be made by the Board acting in good faith.